-Proposed independent auditor's report of the Auditor General for Wales to the members of Flintshire County Council as administering authority for Clwyd Pension Fund
+The independent auditor's report of the Auditor General for Wales to the members of Flintshire County Council as administering authority for Clwyd Pension Fund

-Report on the audit of the financial statements
+Opinion on the financial statements

-Opinion

-I have audited the financial statements of Clwyd Pension Fund for the year ended 31 March 2020 under the Public Audit (Wales) Act 2004.

-Clwyd Pension Fund's financial statements comprise the fund account, the net assets statement and the related notes, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2019-20 based on International Financial Reporting Standards (IFRSs).
+I have audited the financial statements of Clwyd Pension Fund for the year ended 31 March 2021 under the Public Audit (Wales) Act 2004.
+Clwyd Pension Fund's financial statements comprise the fund account, the net assets statement and the related Notes, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21.